textileio/base/README.md

 ### Setup

+If convenient, make sure all PRs are merged beforehand to avoid merge conflicts.

 #### On Go/Java Projects

 On go projects we want to run prettier on everything, but ignore the errors.